Ftamino/dotfiles-xmobar/README.md

+# This repository is no longer maintained.
+The same xmonad configuration but with polybar can be found in [my new repository.](https://github.com/Ftamino/dotfiles-polybar)

 # Info

 This is my current setup which is using xmonad as a wm.
 You are able to click the workspace names btw 😎.
 A list of keybinds is WIP (Open it if installed with Mod+F12).
 Feel free to fork it and do sth cool out of it, you dont need to give credits but I would be happy about it. 😁